RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 Open the shower door and let the surface air dry.
 If you can, open some of the windows to maximize airflow.

-Tip: You can eliminate mold and mildew with a bleach and water solution.
-Mix one cup of bleach with one gallon of water in a spray bottle and apply it to the problem areas.
-For the best results, let the bleach mixture sit on the surface for up to 24 hours – that will give it ample time to kill the spores.
+You can eliminate mold and mildew with a bleach and water solution.
+Simply mix a cup of bleach with a gallon of water and apply it to the problem areas.

 Cleaning the RV Windows